-has my permission to recei ive medical treatment by a physician should an illness or accident oc
+has my permission to recei ive medical treatment by a physician should an illness or accident occ

-while traveling as a National Official such a situation arises: cer of Family, Career and Con nmunity Leaders of America, Inc. The following information may be help
+while traveling as a National if such a situation arises: Officer of Family, Career and Com nmunity Leaders of America, Inc. The following information may be helpf

 Medical Information

 Family physician: Phone:

 Physician's address:

 Known allergies:

-Medical/physical/mental health o condition(s):
+Medical/physical/mental hea lth condition(s):

-Signs and symptoms to look for:
+Signs and symptoms to look f or:

-Medication(s) currently taking:
+Medication(s) currently takin g:

 Other condition(s):

 Prescription # and pharmacy for medication(s) currently taking g:

 Comments:

 Emergency Contact

 Name: Relationship:

 Home Phone: Work Phone: Cell Phone:

 Comments:

 Insurance Information

 Insurance Company: I have thoroughly provided all medical/physical/mental

 Identification #: health information and have read and consent to the above.

-Group #:
+Group #: -

 Location of Card:

 Insurance Company Phone #: (Signature of Parent)

 (Signature of Officer)

 (Signature of Notary) (Date)

 Note: National Executive Council members must submit two signed and notarized copies of this form before traveling for FCCLA.
-Officers are responsible for updating FCCLA Director of Leadership with any changes on this form as they occur.
-Officers should have a signed and notarized copy of this form with them when they are traveling FCCLA purposes.
+Officers are responsible for updating FCCLA Youth Leaders Manager with any changes on this form as they occur.
+Officers should have a signed and notarized copy of this form with them when they are traveling for FCCLA purposes.